cyberang3l/mtbmaps-garmin/README.md

 # How to use

-All you should need to do is run the `build-maps.sh` script, and you should hopefully get a gmapsupp file called `YYYY-MM-DD-mtbmap-norway-vangelis.img` in the `out` directory.
+All you should need to do is run the `make` script, and you should hopefully get a gmapsupp file called `YYYY-MM-DD-mtbmap-norway.img` in the `out` directory.
 All you need to do then is to copy this file in the `Garmin` directory of your device.
 You will end up with the file:
-`Garmin/YYYY-MM-DD-mtbmap-norway-vangelis.img`.
+`Garmin/YYYY-MM-DD-mtbmap-norway.img`.

 # Useful map development resources: